cephcyn/ChatlogGrapher/README.md

 # ChatlogGrapher

 Create pretty graphs of chat log history!
+Can combine information from multiple chat services all at once.

 Supports:
 - Facebook Messenger (JSON export)
-- Discord (GDPR data request, TODO: DiscordChatExporter???)
+- Discord (GDPR data request)
 - Google Hangouts (Takeout)
-- please let me know if there is another chat or chat log scraper service that provides consistently formatted data dumps that I can add support for!

-How to use:
+## How to use

 - Download your data
   - Facebook Messenger
     - instructions at https://www.facebook.com/help/1701730696756992